-Matias Alcaraz, Jr. is a Senior Conflict Resolution Associate/Mediator at The Loyola Law School Center For Conflict Resolution.
-He received his bachelor’s degree in Political Science and Criminal Justice from California State University, Fullerton and his Juris Doctor from Loyola Law School.
+Jonathan Gardiner is a Conflict Resolution Associate/Mediator at the Loyola Center for Conflict Resolution.
+He received his bachelor's degree in Political Science from Arizona State University and his Juris Doctor from Loyola Law School.
 As a law student, he received mediation training that satisfies the DRPA requirements.
-At first, he worked at The CCR as a student extern, then as a contract conflict resolution associate.
-He is bilingual (Spanish), and an attorney.
+He is bilingual (Spanish).

 Robert Antunez is a Conflict Resolution Associate/Conciliator at the Loyola Center For Conflict Resolution.
 He received his bachelor's degree in Political Science from the University of California, Los Angeles and his Juris Doctor from the University of West Los Angeles School of Law.
 He is bilingual (Spanish).